-Aqueous Film-Forming Foam Litigation
+Aqueous Film-Forming Foam ("AFFF") Litigation

 Two of our subsidiaries, Chemguard, Inc. ("Chemguard") and Tyco Fire Products L.P. ("Tyco Fire Products"), have been named, along with other defendant manufacturers, in a number of class action lawsuits relating to the use of fire-fighting foam products by the U.S. Department of Defense (the "DOD") and others for fire suppression purposes and related training exercises.
 Plaintiffs generally allege that the firefighting foam products manufactured by defendants contain or break down into the chemicals perfluorooctane sulfonate ("PFOS") and perfluorooctanoic acid ("PFOA") and that the use of these products by others at various airbases and airports resulted in the release of these chemicals into the environment and ultimately into communities' drinking water supplies neighboring those airports and airbases.
+PFOA and PFOS are being studied by the United States Environmental Protection Agency (EPA) and other environmental and health agencies and researchers.
+The EPA has not issued regulatory limits, however; while those studies continue, the EPA has issued a health advisory level for PFOA and PFOS in drinking water.
+Both PFOA and PFOS are types of synthetic chemical compounds that have been present in firefighting foam.
+However, both are also present in many existing consumer products.
+According to EPA, PFOA and PFOS have been used to make carpets, clothing, fabrics for furniture, paper packaging for food and other materials (e.g., cookware) that are resistant to water, grease or stains.

 Plaintiffs generally seek compensatory damages, including damages for alleged personal injuries, medical monitoring, and alleged diminution in property values, and also seek punitive damages and injunctive relief to address remediation of the alleged contamination.
-As of May 3, 2018, the Company is named in 15 putative class actions in federal courts in five states as set forth below:
+As of August 2, 2018, the Company is named in 16 putative class actions in federal courts in six states as set forth below: